eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_MDL_NOTIFICATIONS_ENABLED`
 Description: Whether to enabled Notifications Endpoint support for mDLs.
 Default value: `true`

+Variable: `ISSUER_MDL_JWTPROOFS_SUPPORTEDSIGNINGALGORITHMS`
+Description: Comma separated list of the signing algorithms that can be used with JWT Proofs.
+Default value: `ES256`

 Variable: `ISSUER_EHIC_ENABLED`
 Description: Whether to enabled support for issuing European Health Insurance Cards in *SD-JWT VC* format.